In this guide you will discover how to create and display a Rest API with simplicity. What you need is the API Console and the CMS.

-- Crud: hook your endpoint directly to one of your collections.
+- CRUD: hook your endpoint directly to one of your CRUD.

-- Custom Microservices: hook your endpoint to a service with logics entirely created by you.
+- Microservice: hook your endpoint to a service with logics entirely created by you.

-Default Status: With Default State you can choose whether the elements in the Collection will be made public on the applications as soon as they will be created and will therefore have Public status or if they will instead have Draft status and must therefore be made public by the CMS before being published.
+In the Details section you can set a Default State.
+If you select PUBLIC, the elements in the Collection will be public on the applications as soon as they are created.
+If you choose DRAFT status, the elements have to be made public in the CMS before being published.

 If the route is public, you do not need to be logged in to be able to call it.
 If it is not public and is called by an unregistered user, it returns 401.
-If it is secreted to be able to call it you need to set the Secret header with the correct value (you can see the secret in the homonymous screen)
+If the Only with an API key flag is checked to be able to call the endpoint, you need to add the Secret header with the correct API Key that you can set in API Key item on the left menu.

-In this section you can view all the path that can be called of a CRUD endpoint.
-By selecting the different verbs in the management section it is possible to further detail who has the permissions to do certain actions.
+In this section, you can view all the paths of a CRUD endpoint that can be called.
+By selecting the different route, it is possible to further detail who has the permissions to do specific actions.

-If inherited is active the field will inherit the behavior of the base endpoint, de-selecting it can set specific rules related to this route.
+If inherited is active the field will inherit the behaviour of the base endpoint, de-selecting it can set specific security rules related to this route.

 For example, we can set that the post can only be reserved for a specific group of users.

-You must then press save and commit the work done and then access the deployment area and choose an environment to release.
+- Then access the Deploy area and choose an environment to release.

-To populate the collection or to start testing the API you can either directly go to the Documentation area and test your API with the Swagger or create a new CMS page and take advantage of your API from the CMS.
+To populate the collection or to start testing the API you can either directly go to the Documentation area and test your API with the Swagger.